AmusedDiffuser/ReaperSongStarter/README.md

 # Reaper Song Starter and Structure Blocking Script

+## *NOTE: initial release of untested AI generated code, use at your own risk.*

 This script is a tool for creating a basic song structure with tracks, regions, and items in Reaper DAW.

 ## Table of Contents